The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow gets some wildlife action.
+The Diary of a Nobody – Sparrow has problems.
 Today’s Diary.

 ———